sirgertunde/OOP/README.md

 # OOP
-A Dog Shelter application written in C++ for the Object Oriented Programming course.
+A Dog Shelter application written in C++ for the Object Oriented Programming course from the 2nd semester.